Getting Started Guide for Instructors

 Use Open-Access Modules

 This method does not cost anything for students, instructors, or organizations, as it relies on the free, open-access modules we offer on our site.
-However, progress on open-access modules is not tracked or recorded and several features are not included (such as our personal notes tool, final quizzes for tutorials, and embedded questions for videos).
+However, progress on open-access modules is not tracked or recorded and several features are not included (such as final quizzes for tutorials and embedded questions for videos).
 Since progress is not tracked, students do not even need to create a user account on our site.
 Instructors using this method are encouraged to develop their own assessments to determine whether or not students completed the assigned modules.